 In this post we look at why hamstring strains can reoccur.
 Even after a significant period of rehabilitation.

-A recent Australian investigation into recurring hamstring strains has concluded that the problem may not be with the muscle itself.
+A recent investigation into recurring hamstring strains has concluded that the problem may not be with the muscle itself.

 The authors found that following injury, the hamstring can remain in an inhibited state even after lengthy periods of rehab.

 What is muscle inhibition?

 When your body experiences trauma to a muscle. the response of your central nervous system (CNS) is to prevent it from contracting.
 This is logical and promotes rest and healing in the tissue.

 In the mean time your CNS will orchestrate a solution to the problem, asking other muscles to work a little harder to compensate.

 In the short term this is great.
 In the long term however it can lead to re injury either at the original site, or in one of the muscles being asked to compensate.

 The authors found that in the subjects they tested, all had dysfunction in the previously injured muscle.
 This despite being in rehab programmes for an average of 10 months.

 So how do you resolve this issue?